wkcosmology/wkcosmology.github.io/blog/md/shmr.md

     The stellar mass-halo mass relation of galaxies is deemed one of the most fundamental scaling relations in galaxy formation and evolution.
-Subsequent studies found convergent evidence that SHMR profoundly depends on the star formation status of central galaxies, which says that, at a given stellar mass or halo mass, star-forming galaxies have lower stellar mass-to-halo mass ratio than quiescent galaxies.
+Subsequent studies found convergent evidence that SHMR profoundly depends on the star formation status of central galaxies.
+What is the scientific implication of this result?
+What can we learn from it?
 tags: [Galaxy-halo connection, Dark matter halo, Galaxy evolution]
 categories: [Astrophysics]
 ---